chahatesh/Remote-Shutter/README.md

 * A physical push button to trigger recording/shutter action
 * An OLED display that shows recording status and elapsed time

-There are no sensors, no wireless features, no battery system, and no expandable modules.
-It is designed to be simple, fast, and reliable for basic camera control projects.
+There are no sensors, no battery system, and no expandable modules.
+It is designed to be simple, fast, and reliable for camera control projects.

 ---